bondhugula/pluto/README.md

 Please see http://pluto-compiler.sourceforge.net.

 This package involves both the tool pluto and libpluto.
+The 'pluto' tool is a source-to-source transfomer meant to be run via the polycc script.

-libpluto is not thread-safe.
+libpluto provides a thread-safe library interface.

 LICENSE